elimc/jumpstart/README.md

 Instructions:

-1. Adjust the path of the browserSyncProxy variable in gulpfile.js.
+1. Adjust the path of the browserSyncProxy variable in `gulpfile.js`.
-2. Using the CLI, navigate to the root of your gulpfile.js file and enter "npm install" without the quotes.
+2. Using the CLI, navigate to the root of your gulpfile.js file and enter `npm install`.
 3. Wait for the node_modules to automatically install.
-4. Enter "gulp" in the CLI, without the quotes.
+4. Enter `gulp` in the CLI, without the quotes.
 5. That's it!

 TODO